rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one.
-The code cell #5 is having the code to take an distorted image that produces an undistorted image. `dst = cal_undistort(img, mtx, dist)`, In this img is the distorted input, mtx is the camera matrix coefficients and dist is the distortion coefficients array.
-Both mtx and dist are derived from the camera calibration that is explained before.
+To demonstrate this step, I will describe how I applied the distortion correction to one of the test images like this one.
+The code cell #5 is having the code to take an distorted image that produces an undistorted image. `dst = cal_undistort(img, mtx, dist)`, In this, `img` is the distorted input, `mtx` is the camera matrix coefficients and dist is the distortion coefficients array.
+Both `mtx` and `dis`t are derived from the camera calibration that is explained before.
 Distorted image is on the left and the undistorted is on the right.
-One ofthe visible fix is the overhead display on the top of the road in distorted image is parabolic and it is converted to straight in the undistorted image.
+One of the visible fix you can observe is the overhead display on the top of the road in distorted image is parabolic and it is converted to straight in the undistorted image.

 ![undistorted Images][image2]